stevecopley/orolo/index.md

 ### Hello, I'm Steve Copley

 I'm a teacher of Digital Technologies, living with my family in the beautiful and sunny town of [Nelson](https://www.nelsontasman.nz) at the top of the South Island of New Zealand.
-Close to the sea and surrounded by forest, rivers, hills and mountains, with some of the [best mountain bike trails](https://www.pinkbike.com/news/destination-showcase-nelson-new-zealand-with-katy-winton-joe-nation-and-rae-morrison.html) in the world, it's an awesome place to be.

 I work at [Waimea College](https://www.waimea.school.nz) where I'm the Digital Learning Co-ordinator and also Teacher in Charge of Digital Technologies, helping students in Years 9 to 13 learn to code, be creative and love technology.

-(If you want to know a bit more about me, [here](/history.html) is a very brief history of my life)
+(If you want to know a bit more, read [my bio](/bio.html))

 {% endcapture %}